anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ## Proposed solution

-I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization and a `@nomemberwise` attribute allowing properties to *opt-out* of such synthesis and memberwise initializers to explicitly prevent memberwise initialization of specific properties.
+I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization and a `@default` attribute allowing `let` properties to specify a default value for the parameter the compiler synthesizes in memberwise initializers.

 The programmer model is as straighforward as possible.